BlinkID/blinkid-flutter/README.md

 ```bash
 cd sample && flutter run
 ```
-4. Pick the platform to run the BlinkID SDK on.
+4. Pick the platform to run the BlinkID plugin on.

 Note: the plugin can be run directly via Xcode (iOS) and Android Studio (Android):
 1. Open the `Runner.xcodeproj` in the path: `sample/ios/Runner.xcodeproj` to run the iOS sample application.